bodywork-ml/bodywork-core/docs/quickstart_train_and_deploy.md

 creating service-account=bodywork-jobs-and-deployments in namespace=iris-classification
 ```

-Then, the workflow can be tested by running the workflow-controller locally using,
+Then, the workflow can be tested by running the workflow-controller locally (to orchestrate remote containers on k8s), using,

 ```shell
 $ bodywork workflow \